LucasN-dev/EXIF-GPS-Steganography/README.md

 # EXIF GPS Steganography

 Quick project I decided to do, the goal is to hide a message within an image using the EXIF GPS data.
+You can test it out [here](https://lucasn-dev.github.io/EXIF-GPS-Steganography).

 ## How does it work?